fenrave/Quail-Luau/README.md

 The idea here is to have everything running constantly.
 Data is updated in real time and it's up to you to handle how much you want it to update.

-Overriding the scheduler and tying it into your own is fairly easy.

 *Minimal Receiving module side*

 ```luau